The Cost of Secure Restaking vs. Proof-of-Stake: Results

 Each PoS derived at step 2. is secure, as the total stake allocated for a service $s>1$ is at least $\frac{\pi_s}{\alpha_s}$.
+This is an observation made in the proof of Proposition~\ref{eigenlayer_not_efficient}.

 In this way, we add $\sum_{s\in S, s>1}\frac{\pi_s}{\alpha_s}$ total extra stake to the original stakes of validators.
-This implies the following chain of inequalities: \end{proof}
+This implies the following chain of inequalities: finishing the proof of the proposition claim. \end{proof}

-Next, we construct an example of a secure restaking graph that derives a lower bound on the restaking savings, that is linear in the number of services and asymptotically matches to all upper bounds derived so far.
+Next, we construct an example of a secure restaking graph deriving a lower bound on the restaking savings that is linear in the number of services and asymptotically matches to all upper bounds derived so far.

-\begin{theorem} For any $m\in \mathbb{N}$, there are instances of a secure restaking graph $G$ in which the restaking savings $RS(G)\in \Theta(m)$. \end{theorem}
+\begin{theorem} For any $m\in \mathbb{N}$, there are instances of a secure restaking graph $G$ in which the restaking savings $RS(G)\in \Omega(m)$. \end{theorem}

 \begin{proof} Assume the number of validators is $n=m^2+1$ for some $m\in \mathbb{N}$.
 The edge set $E$ consists of $m$ edges $(s,m^2+1)$, for any $1\leq s \leq m$ and $m^2$ edges of type $(s,(s-1)m+j)$, for any $1\leq s \leq m$, $1 \leq j \leq m$.